scriptmaster/myth/README.md

 Support required.

 # IOS build
 This is not planned at the moment.
-May be in the future
+May be in the future.
+Contributors welcome.

 # Versions:
 deno 1.23.3 (release, x86_64-pc-windows-msvc)